KorenLeslieCohen/rails-devise-tutorial/README.md

 This code corresponds with a tutorial I prepared re authentication with devise.
 The full tutorial may be viewed on my blog at:

-Rails Tutorial: Authentication with Devise
+<a href="http://korenlc.com/rails-tutorial…on-with-devise/" target="_blank">Rails Tutorial: Authentication with Devise</a>

 ## Author